developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/demo/index.md

 productversion: '1.1'
 ---
 ##Overview
 A Demo App is included with all [devices that support SimulScan](../about/#supporteddevices) and is intended to quickly demonstrate how SimulScan works and what it can do.
-The Demo App also provides a way to test custom user-created templates that implement Multi-barcode, signature capture, Optical Character Recognition OCR, and Optical Mark Recognition (OMR, i.e. checkboxes) for SimulScan Readable Forms.
+The Demo App also provides a way to test user-created Templates that implement Multi-barcode, signature capture, OCR, OMR and other SimulScan features.

 **The Demo App cannot save data and is not suitable for production environments**.

 ###Demo App features

-* Form Recognition and capture
+* Form recognition and capture
-* Multi-Barcode scanning on a structured form
+* Multi-barcode scanning on a structured form
-* Multi-Barcode scanning on an unstructured form
+* Multi-barcode scanning on an unstructured form
 * OCR (Single- and multi-line options for alphanumeric characters)
 * Optical Mark Recognition (OMR) for checkboxes
 * Machine Readable Zone (MRZ) for passports and other travel documents